iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 #### 1.2 Create an account

-Import the Wallet Library and create an account manager:
+You can import the Wallet Library and create an account manager using the following example:

 <CodeBlock className="language-javascript">
   {create_account}